SuganyaArul/Events_Platform/README.md

 # EVENTS PLATFORM

-This project is typically used by business, organizations, or individuals who want to promote and manage their events within a community.
-In this Project, I developed responsive UI and accessible pages and fetched data from backend Api which I developed for this events project [eventsAPI](https://github.com/SuganyaArul/events_API)
+This website project is typically used by business, organizations, or individuals who want to promote and manage their events within a community.In this Project, I have developed an responsive UI and accessible webpages for the user to sign up, sign in, create events, view events and adding events to user calendar.
+Also I have created a new backend Api [eventsAPI](https://github.com/SuganyaArul/events_API) to fetch/retrieve the relevant data based on the webpage load.

-It is live now , deployed on Vercel at https://events-platform-pi.vercel.app/
+The website is now deployed in live, available on Vercel hosted at https://events-platform-pi.vercel.app/

 # HOW TO USE
-Below are few sample user details for testing in your local environment, you might consider creating users username:suganyaarul@abc.com password:sugan@12
+Below are few sample user logon details which I have used for testing the scope of MVP features, please consider the below for your testing and as well create own user accounts

+# Test user Accounts:

+username:suganyaarul@abc.com
+password:sugan@12